 Imagine you’re running a brand tracker to understand how your organization is perceived across the world.
 You’ll need to localize the research in dozens of markets and yet still be able to draw broad, universal conclusions.
 For this, you’ll need to translate the survey into many different languages, while maintaining consistency of meaning and controlling for different emotive weights in the various dialects.
 Fail to do this, and the results you’ll get back could be misleading.

 Even in countries where the language commonly spoken is English, you may need to create surveys into American English, British English, Canadian English and Australian English.

 Why language matters

-But the same paper also stresses that language is a huge factor: “in recent work conducted in a consumer behavior marketing context, we have found that structural aspects of a language can in fact critically affect one of the most basic aspects of consumer behavior – categorization of products.
-Grammar, phonology and semantics are fundamental building blocks to a linguistic system and should therefore have an impact on consumer behavior.”
+But the same paper also stresses that language is a huge factor: “in recent work conducted in a consumer behaviour marketing context, we have found that structural aspects of a language can in fact critically affect one of the most basic aspects of consumer behaviour – categorization of products.
+Grammar, phonology and semantics are fundamental building blocks to a linguistic system and should therefore have an impact on consumer behaviour.”

 It’s not just what you say, then – but also how you say it, and to whom.
 All of which adds up to language, localization, translation and interpretation as crucial building blocks of any international research project.
 Getting it wrong can be disastrous …

 Many brands have learned the dangers of ignoring local idioms when they move into new markets.
 When Coca Cola first entered the Chinese market signs for ‘ko-ka-ko-la’ (the closest phonetic translation) were understood by locals as ‘bite the wax tadpole’ or ‘female horse fastened with wax’ depending on the tone.

 This real-life example highlights important language considerations, both in terms of asking the right questions and understanding the meaning of the answers when you’re working abroad.